Audi Q2 review

 The cabin of the Q2 is probably its strongest asset with the quality of materials used impressing, even compared to newer rivals.
 Almost unchanged since 2016, the car has one of Audi’s oldest interior designs.
 While newer models eschew almost all physical buttons in favour of a pair of screens, the Q2 retains a high-set infotainment display and a centre console covered in switches.

 That’s actually favourable for some.
-We’re not the biggest fans of Audi’s later interiors, and the Q2’s physical climate controls and rotary dial to configure its infotainment are far easier to use on the move.
-They also have the benefit of staying free of mucky fingerprints.
+We’re not the biggest fans of Audi’s newer interiors, and the Q2’s physical climate controls and ergonomic layout makes it easy to use.
+Audi stopped putting the useful rotary selector for the touchscreen in its cars in 2022, however, which feels like a step backward.
 While the material quality lower down the interior of the car isn’t quite as good as some pricier Audis, it’s still one of the most solid and plush-feeling interiors in the class, so you won’t feel too short-changed.

 The basic architecture of the dashboard is inherently logical and the four, swivelling round air vents lend a classy touch.
 Audi is offering a slew of personalisation on the Q2 and, depending on trim level, you can pep up the cockpit with a choice of body-coloured trim, silver accents and other highlights.